stefems/rover-challenge/README.md

 - [ ] Does the output file include all necessary columns, and is it in descending order based on Search Score?
 - [ ] Does the README include setup/running instructions (ideally for Mac)?
 - [ ] Does the README include your answer to the Discussion Question?
-- [ ] Have you included your CLI code, README, and output file in the Zip folder?
+- [ ] Have you included your CLI code, README, **and output file** in the Zip folder?
+- [ ] Have you written tests to verify that your code is working as expected?

-The work you create here should be representative of code that we'd expect to receive from you if you were hired tomorrow (proper abstractions, tests for the scoring algorithm calculation, best practices, etc).
+**Lastly:** The work you create here should be representative of code that we'd expect to receive from you if you were hired tomorrow (proper abstractions, tests for the scoring algorithm calculation, best practices, etc).